dahln/BlazorTemplate/README.md

 https://docs.microsoft.com/en-us/ef/core/cli/dotnet#common-options

 ## Using dotnet CLI
 Run these commands from the root of the solution.
+Adjust these commands to match the name of your project (Replace 'BlazorTemplate')
 ```
 dotnet ef migrations add InitialCreate --project BlazorTemplate.Database --startup-project BlazorTemplate.API
 ```